2nd Edition

 Biography

-Claudio Olivera-Fuentes is Professor Emeritus in the Thermodynamics and Transport Phenomena Department and Coordinator of Applied Sciences and Engineering in the Dean’s Office of Research and Development at Universidad Simón Bolívar, Caracas, Venezuela.
+Claudio Olivera-Fuentes is a Professor Emeritus in the Thermodynamics and Transport Phenomena Department and Coordinator of Applied Sciences and Engineering in the Dean’s Office of Research and Development at Universidad Simón Bolívar, Caracas, Venezuela.
 He earned a chemical engineering degree at the Universidad Técnica Federico Santa María, Chile, and an MSc in chemical engineering at the University of Manchester Institute of Science and Technology, UK.
 He has been an Invited Researcher at the University of Concepción, Chile, and a Visiting Scholar at the University of Pennsylvania.
 He has authored over 120 publications in conference proceedings and scientific journals, three book chapters, and one textbook on vector and tensor analysis applied to transport phenomena.
 Among other recognitions, he received the 2003 Procter & Gamble of Venezuela Award for Excellence in Teaching and the 2016 Simón Rodríguez Award for Lifetime Academic Achievement.